 I’m grateful to Tammy and Kathryn for sharing their insights and I know they join me in shouting out a hoorah for all homesteading parents, but especially those with special needs children.

-Sometimes the homestead alone can feel overwhelming but, as often happens, our trials can become a blessing.
-The chores waiting to be done can provide a useful and happy environment for our energetic, special needs kids, further proving that, at the heart of the homestead, is the home.
+Sometimes the homestead alone can feel overwhelming.
+However, as often happens, our trials can become a blessing.
+The chores waiting to be done can provide a useful and happy environment for our energetic, special needs kids.
+All this further proves that at the heart of the homestead, is the home.